slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Education is what survives when what has been learnt has been forgotten."
 -- B.F.
 Skinner*

+> *"Learning is a treasure that will follow it’s owner everywhere."
+-- Chinese proverb*

 Study physics, mathematics, computers, microeconomics, game theory and persuasion.

 > *"The strongest intellectual foundation is built upon science, math and philosophy, as they are the search for universal truths."
 -- Naval Ravikant*

 > *"The ideal school would teach health, wealth and happiness.
 It would be self-paced and available to all.
 It would show opposing ideas and students would self-verify truth.
 No grades, no tests, no diplomas - just learning.
-Actually you're already here.
+Actually you’re already here.
 Careful who you follow."
 -- Naval Ravikant*